Skip to main content

 πŸŒ‘ Without internet

-If you want to run the MercuryPlayground locally (for using without internet, or using the OSC-messages functionality, or when developing extra features) you can follow these steps:
+If you want to run the MercuryPlayground locally (for using without internet, or using the OSC-messages functionality, or when developing extra features) you can use the steps below.
+This requires some Terminal (Mac/Linux) or Command Prompt (Win) knowledge.
+If you've never used the Terminal or Command Prompt before I recommend you search for some basic tutorial on Google/Youtube first.

-1. Make sure you have NodeJS installed for your Operating System
+1. Make sure you have Git and NodeJS installed for your Operating System.

-2. In the terminal navigate to the folder where you want to install Mercury.
+2. In the Terminal (Mac/Linux) or Command Prompt (Win) navigate to the folder where you want to install Mercury (do this with cd).

 • Then run: git clone http://github.com/tmhglnd/mercury-playground